N85UK/UNRAID_Apps/Apps/UCG-Max-Webhook-Receiver/README.md

 1. Clone the repository
 2. Configure environment variables (see .env.example)
-3. Run `docker-compose up --build`
+3. Start the services: `docker-compose up -d`
-4. Access the UI at http://localhost:8000
+4. Access the UI at `http://localhost:8000`

+## Docker Images

 ## Configuration